sweet-spr18/feasta/phase1/README.md

 * click on an event entry and get taken to a new screen (or do we want a pop-up window?) displaying everything about that event: - **non-functional requirement: display info such that users don’t have to scroll / click “Read more” (want this or not?)**
   * see Event Name (most prominent info)
   * (if you are the host) see a Pencil symbol that you can click on to get to the event Editable form
-  * (want it or not?
-If we do allow sharing about a particular event, what will we be sharing: a URL?
-A summary of Event Name-Place-Time-Food?) see a Share button (i.e. an arrow symbol) **– new function: the Share button will hook up with other communication apps existing on the user’s device (e.g. Texting, Messenger, Slack, Gmail, Facebook, Copy to clipboard, etc.)**
   * see other details:
     * org name,
     * time (start & end), **- - maybe the time stamp will hook up with the Calendar app on the user’s device and display how this event will fit into their schedule – similar to Gmail or Doodle**